selvadhoni/selvadhoni/README.md

 Passionate about building scalable applications, optimizing DevOps workflows, and integrating AI-driven automation.
 Experienced in Node.js, React, Python, Docker, CI/CD, and Cloud Infrastructure.
 Always exploring new technologies to drive innovation and efficiency. 🚀

 📫 **Let's Connect**
 Feel free to reach out for collaboration, mentorship, or just to chat about all things tech.
-You can find me here on GitHub and connect with me on [LinkedIn](https://www.linkedin.com/in/selvakannanr/){:target="_blank"}.
+You can find me here on GitHub and connect with me on
+<a href="https://www.linkedin.com/in/selvakannanr/" target="_blank">LinkedIn</a>.

 🛠️ **Languages & Tools**